 View from The Airport Lounge

-The ASPIRE lounge benefits from having a direct view onto the taxiway and part of the runway.
+The ASPIRE Lounge Birmingham benefits from having a direct view onto the taxiway and part of the runway.
 However, in my opinion, this has not been utilised in the slightest.

 There’s a restrictive film on the majority of the windows obscuring the view and the window is only a half window (I’ve since been informed by ASPIRE that this is to prevent sun glare)